vinschess/Interview-Programming-Problem/README.md

 ### Problem Headings
 1. Pair sum in a array which is equal to given number.
-2. Custom square root function Newton–Raphson method.
+2. Custom square root function using Newton–Raphson method.